carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

     -   Represents all of the operands of an operation.

+*   `regions`

+    -   Represents all of the regions of an operation.

 *   `results`

     -   Represents all of the results of an operation.